hyperledger-archives/sawtooth-docs-archive/docs/1.2/sabre/sabre_cli.md

 `sabre` is the top level command for Sabre.
 It contains the following
 subcommands: `cr`, `upload`, `ns`, `perm`, and `exec`.
 The subcommands have options and arguments that control their behavior.
-All subcommands include `-key`, the name of the signing key, and `--url`, the url to the Sawtooth REST API.
+All subcommands include `--key`, the name of the signing key, and `--url`, the url to the Sawtooth REST API.

 ```